DHTMLX/docs-spreadsheet/docs/api/spreadsheet_serialize_method.md

 @signature: {`serialize: () => any[] | IDataWithStyles;`}

 @returns:
-A serialized JSON object with cells data and styles.
+A serialized JSON object.

 @example:
 var data = spreadsheet.serialize();

 @descr:

-Serialized data presents an object with data and styles.
+Serialized data presents an object with:

 - the **data** array includes objects with cells ids and values
 - the **styles** object contains the applied CSS classes